monstermuffin/qSticky/README.md

 ![](img/SCR-20241218-lfff.png)

 > [!CAUTION]
-> qSticky v2.0 was refactored to work with Gluetun's control server API instead of the forwarded file as this is being depreciated.
+> qSticky v2.0 was refactored to work with Gluetun's control server API instead of the forwarded file as this is being deprecated.

 ## 🛠️ How it Works
 qSticky monitors Gluetun's port forwarding through its [control server API](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/control-server.md#openvpn-and-wireguard) and updates qBittorrent's connection settings as needed.